isaacs/fast-list/README.md

 ### Methods

-* push: Just like Array.push, but only can take a single entry
+* `push`: Just like Array.push, but only can take a single entry
-* pop: Just like Array.pop
+* `pop`: Just like Array.pop
-* shift: Just like Array.shift
+* `shift`: Just like Array.shift
-* unshift: Just like Array.unshift, but only can take a single entry
+* `unshift`: Just like Array.unshift, but only can take a single entry
-* drop: Drop all entries
+* `drop`: Drop all entries
+* `item(n)`: Retrieve the nth item in the list.
+This involves a walk every time.
+It's very slow.
+If you find yourself using this, consider using a normal Array instead.
+* `slice(start, end)`: Retrieve an array of the items at this position.
+  This involves a walk every time.
+It's very slow.
+If you find yourself using this, consider using a normal Array instead.